Skip to content

 What time do the lights come on in Dyker Heights?
 Is Dyker Heights safe?
 Are the Dyker Heights lights worth the trip?

-If you are planning to visit observation decks like The Edge or Summit One Vanderbilt too?
 The Go City Explorer Pass might save you money — and it includes dozens of top NYC spots.
 Check out the New York City Explorer Pass.
+There are plenty of other money saving tips in our NYC on a budget guide.

 Let’s dive into one of the best Christmas experiences in New York!